vmartinvega-pivotal/planeta-azure/README.md

  EXECUTE E'/datos/carga/CTR/bin/external.sh CONNECTION_ID "select distinct id from fax"' ON MASTER FORMAT 'text' (delimiter '|' null 'null' escape '\\') ENCODING 'UTF8';
 ```

+### Skew script

+Columns
+min.
+Mininum rows in a segment for a table
+max.
+Maximum rows in a segment for a table
+sum.
+Total rows for a table
+avg.
+Rows average in the segments
+median.
+Rows median in the segments
+percen.
+Percentage of rows that represent the difference between the maximum and minimum over the total